 NIACS and the Forest Stewards Guild's webinar series focuses on forests and climate change adaptation.
 The series brings together scientists and managers to learn about and discuss emerging topics related to the effects of climate change on forest management, with a focus on forests in New England and New York.
 Each session explores the latest scientific information from someone actively researching the issue, followed by an example of a real-world management project.

 Featuring Steve Matthews, Ohio State University, and Tom Lautzenheiser, Mass Audubon.

-Continuing education credits from the Society of American Foresters are offered for those whom attend the webinar.
-Contact Amanda Mahaffey for more information.
+Continuing education credits from the Society of American Foresters are offered for webinar attendees.
+Contact Amanda Mahaffey for more information..

 - Climate Change Atlas

 - Adaptation Demonstration by Mass Audubon: Elm Hill Forest Management Project

 - Adaptation Demonstration by Audubon Vermont: Green Mountain Audubon Center

 - Managing forests for birds programs in: Vermont, Massachusetts, New York, Connecticut, and Rhode Island

 Matthews, Stephen N.; Iverson, Louis R.; Prasad, Anantha M.; Peters, Matthew P. 2011.
 Changes in potential habitat of 147 North American breeding bird species in response to redistribution of trees and climate following predicted climate change.
 Ecography.
 34: 933-945.

 Thom, D.; Keeton, W.S.
 2020.
 Disturbance-Based Silviculture for Habitat Diversification: Effects on Forest Structure, Dynamics, and Carbon Storage.
 Forest Ecology and Management.
 469: 118132.